craftcms/docs/docs/4.x/extend/updating-plugins.md

 If you have a plugin or module that uses custom element types, there are a handful of [new methods to extend](#new-element-methods) and you may need to evaluate any routes, controllers, templates, and permissions that support the editing process.

-The bad news is that Craft 4’s changes touch a variety of aspects of element types, but the good news is that you’ll most likely be able to consolidate a fair amount of code.
+While Craft 4’s changes touch a variety of element type pieces, the good news is that you’ll most likely be able to consolidate a fair amount of code.

 ### Field Layouts